mtkimmins/LTSDM_hack/README.md

 ## 13 June 2025 -
 Found another individual who is working to reverse-engineer the cartridge and projector too.
 They are much more versed in electronics and security than I, which led to the discovery that these .bins are encrypted.
 With that realization, I will post my two verified .bin files.
 Unfortunately, I have not been so lucky to get any more successful .bin dumps.

+## 16 June 2025 -
+Serially dumping the .bin files reveals slight changes to the binary when dumped.
+Verified GainSec's file - checked with muliple dumps.
+Seems to match my other "good" .bins except for the signature areas (beginning table, address 0x4EE8 onward).
+Must still padd a copy of a .bin to align with another to see how far the ending is similar from the back.
+The sign that my .bin is bad is if there are extra variation areas between the table and the shart of the custom audio (0x4EE8).
+The fact that my intact-cartridge dumps look similar to my chip-soldered dumps (most of them), suggests that there is variation in the dump, and requires further validation.
+I also realized that the .bin was absolute garbage until I powered both Vcc/HOLD/WP gold fingers and got the "good" copies consistently (with some slight variations).

 ___
 ___
 # PROLOGUE